-Katia Vavova argues that although conciliationism has implications for our nonfundamental or derivative moral beliefs conciliationism does not have implications for our fundamental moral beliefs.
-Our fundamental moral beliefs are moral beliefs that are beliefs about moral principles or values that are not derived from other beliefs about moral principles or values; the beliefs that pain is bad, that killing is importantly different from letting die, that torture is wrong regardless of the consequences, and that it is wrong to cause great harm for no comparable benefit are (for many of us) instances of fundamental moral beliefs.
-According to Vavova, conciliationism might entail that we should revise some of our views about what we ought to a do in a particular situation if we find ourselves in an empirical disagreement about the morally relevant facts of this situation with others who are our epistemic peers on these empirical matters.
-But according to Vavova, if A disagrees about the moral status of φ -ing with B and this disagreement is the product of a fundamental moral disagreement in moral intuitions or in the moral principles or values that A and B fundamentally or nonderivatively accept, then A will have no positive reason to believe that B is her epistemic peer about the moral status of φ -ing.
-And if A has no positive reason to believe that B is her epistemic peer regarding the moral status of φ -ing, conciliationism does not entail that A must revise her beliefs because of the disagreement that she finds herself in with B.47
+from letting die, that torture is wrong regardless of the consequences, and that it is wrong to cause great harm for no comparable benefit are (for many of us) instances of fundamental moral beliefs.
+According to Vavova, conciliationism might entail that we should revise some of our views about what we ought to a do in a particular situation if we find ourselves in an empirical disagreement about the morally relevant facts of this situation with others whom are our epistemic peers on these empirical matters.
+But according to Vavova, if A disagrees about the moral status of φ -ing with B and this disagreement is the product of a fundamental moral disagreement in moral intuitions or in the moral principles or values that A and B fundamentally or non-derivatively accept, then A will have no positive reason to believe that B is her epistemic peer about the moral status of φ -ing.
+And if A has no positive reason to believe that B is her epistemic peer regarding the moral status of φ -ing, conciliationism does not entail that A must revise her beliefs because of the disagreement that she finds herself in with B.

-However, suppose that A disagrees about the moral status of φ -ing with B, A, and B's disagreement about the moral status of φ -ing boils down to a disagreement in fundamental intuitions or to a disagreement in the moral principles that A and B fundamentally accept, A respects B's moral thinking, and A shares a broad background of moral agreement with B. Cases like this are possible, for instance, disagreements about the moral status of animals that are not nested in very broad disagreements seem to have these features.
-And in this kind of case, it seems that, other things equal, A has positive reason to believe that B is her (approximate) epistemic peer about the moral status of φ ing.
-(After all, A respects B's moral thinking in general and finds herself in agreement with B about many other moral issues).48 So, contra Vavova, conciliationism does seem to have implications for the epistemic status of at least some of our fundamental moral beliefs.
+However, suppose that \mathcal{A} disagrees about the moral status of φ -ing with \mathcal{B} , \mathcal{A} and \mathcal{B} 's disagreement about the moral status of φ -ing boils down to a disagreement in fundamental intuitions or to a disagreement in the moral principles that \mathcal{A} and \mathcal{B} fundamentally accept, \mathcal{A} respects \mathcal{B} 's moral thinking, and \mathcal{A} shares a broad background of moral agreement with \mathcal{B} .
+Cases like this are possible, for instance, disagreements about the moral status of animals that are not nested in very broad disagreements seem to have these features.
+And in this kind of case it seems that, other things equal, \mathcal{A} has positive reason to believe that \mathcal{B} is her (approximate) epistemic peer about the moral status of φ -ing.
+(After all, \mathcal{A} respects \mathcal{B} 's moral thinking in general and finds herself in agreement with \mathcal{B} about many other moral issues).
+As So, contra Vavova, conciliationism does seem to